 The digital nomad movement is now a fully-fledged cultural phenomenon with developers, designers, and freelancers.
 While the glitz and glam of traveling the world and using a few digital skills to pay the way has some serious plus-points, there are a few things that require careful consideration before laptops are placed in rucksacks.

-The challenges and fundamental requirements of working as freelancer remain and nomads can easily make mountains of these molehills if they fail to plan ahead.
+The challenges and fundamental requirements of working as freelancer remain and nomad designers can easily make mountains of these molehills if they fail to plan ahead.
 This may seem a little doom and gloom but there is, of course, a big shining beacon of light at the end of the tunnel – the tools being used to meet the challenges are multiplying and improving all the time.

 Here’s a rundown of the integral tools and nomad designers will need to rely on (we’re going to leave out the design software for now).